 MSP 4687.
 Recording Industry Practicum.
 4 Credit Hours.

 An intensive, practical course that involves students in the day-to-day operation of a functioning, commercial record label.
 Students, working in teams by department, will be responsible for all facets of label operation: talent scouting and development, production, marketing and management of a growing catalogue.
-Students will be responsible for identifying musical acts for the label to feature, producing an album or EP release, and developing and delivering marketing plans, press releases, and other marketing and promotional materials as needed for both current projects and back catalogue.
-To serve those efforts, students will also produce a podcast series, a live music television program, and periodic live events.
+Work over the course of the semester involves identifying musical acts for the label to feature, producing music recordings for commercial release, and developing and delivering marketing plans, press releases, and other marketing and promotional materials as needed for both current projects and back catalogue.
+To serve those efforts, students will also produce periodic live events, and media content for TV and video streaming.

 Class Restrictions: Must be enrolled in one of the following Classes: Junior 60 to 89 Credits, Senior 90 to 119 Credits, Senior/Fifth Year 120+ Credits.